nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 > as you thought it would!
 A fish with feeding interval `0d26h` will appear before one with `1d0h`!

 Example:
-* There are 3 fishes, 'B fish', 'C fish' and 'D fish' in the tank with index 1.
-There is 1 fish 'A fish' in the tank with index 2.
+* There are 3 fishes, 'Nemo', 'Dory' and 'Marlin' in the tank with index 1.
+There is a fish named 'Crush' in the tank with index 2.
 Using `tank view 1` followed by `tank sort by/n tk/1` will result in the following fishes displayed in the fish panel in the order:
-  * 1 - 'A fish'
+  * 1 - 'Dory'
-  * 2 - 'B fish'
+  * 2 - 'Marlin'
-  * 3 - 'C fish'
+  * 3 - 'Nemo'

 ![AddReadingDemo](images/UiSortNameDemo.png)